The Seventh Sun

 The desert in western thought is a place for intellectual exercise.
 The habit used to be that desertscapes attracted expeditioners and colonizers as a place to exercise their free-will, and perhaps challenge life itself.
-As the desert enters philosophy, Nietzsche's metaphors of loss and salvation attached to the desert, and Deleuze and Guattari's placement of deterrioralization, the desert i sublimated into the imagination as a holder of nothingness yet establishes itself as a place for myth and regeneration at the edge of civilization.
+As the desert enters philosophy, Nietzsche's metaphors of loss and salvation attached to the desert, and Deleuze and Guattari's placement of deterrioralization, the desert is sublimated into the imagination as a holder of nothingness yet establishes itself as a place for myth and regeneration at the edge of civilization.

 This double reappropriation questions common notions of nothingness, how imagined landscapes are constructed and experienced, and how transformative experiences occur and whether or not their contingency can be collectively demonstrated.